cakebatterandsprinkles/portfolio-gatsby/src/posts/10-programming_paradigms.md

 Of course, you can only use it if you have a multi-core processor or multiple CPUs.
 So your hardware and software must be compatible.

-Some languages that support the Parallel processing approach are C, C++.
+Some languages that support the Parallel processing approach are C, C++, C#, Python.

 ### Declarative programming paradigm: